NymphHipster Dufus Carp

 Overview

-This Charlie Craven pattern from Charlie's Fly Box showcases Daryl Eakins' innovative approach to carp fly design.
+This Charlie Craven pattern from Charlie's Fly Box developed in the early 2010s showcases Daryl Eakins' innovative approach to carp fly design.
 Eakins credits Jay Zimmerman's Banksia Bug as the inspiration behind the Hipster Dufus, particularly the intricate internal weighting system that guarantees the fly always flips over with the hook point up.
-The "lift kit" uses two precisely measured pieces of lead wire to lift the bead chain eyes away from the shank, making the pattern top-heavy.
-The reverse-tapered body creates a profile reminiscent of a free-living caddis larva, while the hot spot at the bend and the CDC collar add the finishing touches that make this fly irresistible to wary carp.
+The lift kit uses two precisely measured pieces of lead wire to lift the bead chain eyes away from the shank, making the pattern top-heavy.
+The reverse-tapered body creates a profile reminiscent of a free-living caddis larva, while the hot spot at the bend and the CDC collar add the finishing touches.

 Materials